open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 ---
-title: "Traces"
+title: Traces
 description: >-
   Traces give us the big picture of what happens when a request is made by user or an application.
 weight: 1
 ---